NateEag/how-i-code/drafts/daily-routine.rst

 fifteen minutes.
 As the process itself notes, by definition, once you're done you should know what your goals are for the day.

+Take up to five minutes to move issues from your personal todo.txt into the team's shared work tracker.

 Now that I've gotten up to date on what's happening in the projects, define my goals for the day in the shared task tracker.